 US Federal Reserve holds interest rates steady despite political pressure

-The central bank is will maintain rates at 3.5 to 3.75 percent and warned of ‘elevated’ economic uncertainty.
+The central bank will maintain rates at 3.5 to 3.75 percent and warned of ‘elevated’ economic uncertainty.

 The United States Federal Reserve is holding interest rates steady in its first rate decision of 2026.